 Day 1: Los Angeles International Airport.

-The start of a new adventure to Copenhagen, Denmark and Stockholm, Sweden.
+I was ready to start a new adventure in Copenhagen Denmark, and Stockholm, Sweden.

-This multi-day post will recap my journey along the way.
-Flights, hotels, transportation, food, and more.
-I will try my best to document it all, from the highs to the lows.
+This multi-day post will recap my journey along the way, including flights, hotels, transportation, food, and more.
+I will document it all, from the highs to the lows.

 The story begins at LAX.